70 Awesome & Interesting Facts & Trivia About Hawaii

 62. Marcus Mariota is the only Hawaiian-born college football player to win the Heisman Trophy award.
 The University of Oregon football player took home that hardware in 2014.

 63. Children’s literature writer Lois Lowry was born in Honolulu.
 She is a 2x winner of the Newbery Medal, for 1990’s Number the Stars and 1994’s The Giver, the latter of which has been banned in some places.
-That is basically enough for us to endorse Lois Lowry.
+That alone is basically enough for us to endorse Lois Lowry.

 64. Peter Gene Hernandez was born in Honolulu, Hawaii in 1985.
 You probably know him as Bruno Mars.
 Bonus fun fact: As a child performer, young Bruno Mars appeared in the 1992 film Honeymoon in Vegas, starring Nic Cage.